mickmcq/mickmcq.github.io/promptEngr.md

 [eAsolutionR.html](/promptEngr/eAsolutionR.html) This is the rendered version of the above example solution.

+[eAexample2conversation.txt](/promptEngr/eAexample2conversation.txt) This is a conversation with Gemini in Google Colab to obtain a Python solution.

+[eAexample2.ipynb](/promptEngr/eAexample2.ipynb) This is the Jupyter notebook produced by the above conversation.

+[eAexample2output.txt](/promptEngr/eAexample2output.txt) This is the output of the Python program.

 ## Exercise B

 [eB.qmd](/promptEngr/eB.qmd) This is the code template for the second exercise.